trebeljahr/fractal-garden/fractal-descriptions/barnsley-fern.md

 When painting the point transformed with the above transformations on a screen over and over again, this *iteration* of the function slowly starts to paint a picture.
 A shape – the Barnsley Fern – emerges.

-The iterated function code for the Barnsley Fern in P5:
+The iterated function code for the Barnsley Fern:

 <br/>